10 Common Driving Distractions

-Here are ten common driving distractions.
+Here are ten common driving distractions commonly seen in car accident claims.

-Cell Phones
+1. Cell Phones

 Cell phone use has been the fastest-growing, most problematic, and most common distraction for more than a decade.
 In recent research, they found that almost one-third of all motor vehicle crashes in the United States involve some type of driving distraction.
 NHTSA warns that drivers between the ages of 16 and 24 get distracted by devices at higher rates than older drivers.

 Part of the problem with using a cell phone while driving is that it's a triple threat.
-The NHTSA and other government agencies that study distracted driving generally agree that any activity that takes your hands, eyes, or mind away from the wheel or road qualifies as a driving distraction.
+The NHTSA and other government agencies that study distracted driving generally agree that any activity that takes your hands, eyes, or minds away from the wheel or road qualifies as a driving distraction.
 Cell phones do all three.
 Users need to take their hands off the wheel to use their phones.
 They must look at the phone to text or dial a number.
 Concentrating on these tasks takes their mind off the road.

 Hands-free use helps reduce some of the risks, making this the law in many states.
 However, one could argue that using the phone takes a driver's mind off the task of driving even when their hands are on the wheel, and their eyes are on the road.